NUS-SoC-TIPS/backend/README.md

 <p align="center"><img src="https://github.com/CodeToGather/TIPS-Backend/workflows/Lint/badge.svg" alt="Lint" />&nbsp;<img src="https://github.com/CodeToGather/TIPS-Backend/workflows/Test/badge.svg" alt="Test" /></p>

+## Update TIPS for Upcoming Iteration

+To update TIPS for the coming iteration, you can simply configure the data at `src/data`.

+**NOTE:** DO NOT OVERWRITE past windows in `windows.json`.
+Instead, append new windows using an incremental `id`.

 ## Overview

 TIPS is a monolithic rewrite of Code2Gather to support the technical interview preparation for NUS SoC students.
 Its functionalities include: